 Internal and topical application of CoQ10 has a beneficial effect of preventing photoaging.
 CoQ10 penetrates into the viable layers of the epidermis and reduces the level of oxidation.
 Reduction in wrinkle depth following CoQ10 application has also been shown in clinical trials.
 CoQ10 prevented oxidative DNA damage.
 It also suppresses the degradation of collagen.

 While I talked about smart nutrition earlier, here are some additional natural sources of CoQ10.
 These include organ meats, legumes, fatty fish, broccoli, oranges, and peanuts.

 I hope you understand why skin aging and smart nutrition go hand in hand.
 Without a solid dietary foundation, your skin health can suffer.
-Meal planning will help when your goal is to increase your vitamin and mineral content.
+Meal planning will help increase your vitamin and mineral content.
 Try adding in some natural sources of vitamins this week.
 Your skin will thank you.
-If you want to learn a bit more on this topic, read my best foods for anti-aging skin.
+If you want to learn more about this topic, read my best foods for anti-aging skin.